Deployment Guides#

 2. Extract the contents of the file and upload the *.vmdk file to a location that can be accessed by Proxmox on the Proxmox server (e.g., /var/lib/vz/template/).

-3. Convert the vmdk disk image to a Proxmox-compatible format:
+3. Convert the VMDK disk image to a Proxmox-compatible format:

 4. Create a new virtual machine in Proxmox with the following configuration: